firecow/gitlab-ci-local/README.md

     DOCKER_LOGIN_PASSWORD: dij3213n123n12in3

 global:
-  # Will be type File, because value is a path
+  # Will be type File, because value is a file path
   SSH_PRIVATE_KEY: '~/.ssh/id_rsa'
 ```